-Improves the efficiency of the superseded update file package, which is installed on client computers if the update is approved for installation.
-For example, the superseded update might contain files that are no longer relevant to the fix or to the operating systems that are supported by the new update, so those files are not included in the superseding file package of the update.
+Improves the efficiency of the superseded update file package, which is installed on clients if the update is approved for installation.
+For example, the superseded update might contain files that are no longer relevant to the fix or to the operating systems that are supported by the new update.
+Those files aren't included in the superseding file package of the update.

-If a superseding software update supports only newer versions of an operating system, and some of your client computers run earlier versions of the operating system.
+A superseding software update supports only newer versions of an OS.
+Some of your client computers run earlier versions of the OS.

-If a superseding software update has more restricted applicability than the software update it supersedes.
-This would make it inappropriate for some client computers.
+A superseding software update has more restricted applicability than the software update it supersedes.
+This behavior would make it inappropriate for some clients.

-If a superseding software update was not approved for deployment in your production environment.
+If a superseding software update wasn't approved for deployment in your production environment.

 Software update file